jabbercat/jabbercat/docs/index.rst

    :width: 75%

-JabberCat is an instant messenger which uses the long-established Jabber (based on XMPP) network.
+JabberCat is an instant messenger which uses the long-established Jabber network (based on XMPP).
 It is written in Python using Qt 5.

 This page will at some point become a nice entry page.
 However, at the current state of development, we prefer to invest manpower into actual features and